benwilliams140/comp3501-project/project_report.md

 #### Project Structure

 The headers and source files are split up into the `include` and `src` directories; these are then further split into `Control`, `Objects`, and `Renderer`.

-The CMake structure is recursive in nature - each of the `src` subfolders have their own `CMakeLists.txt` file containing each of the .cpp files and adding any additional subfolders.
-All of the resources are in the `res` directory.
+The CMake structure is recursive in nature - each of the `src` subfolders have their own `CMakeLists.txt` file containing each of the .cpp files and any additional subfolders.

+All of the resources such as meshes, textures, and shaders are in the `res` directory.

+Also, we use the ImGUI library to generate all of the GUI elements such as the HUD and the menus.

 ##### Class Tree